crmne/paolino.me/_drafts/turbo-frames-in-jekyll.md

 - handle missing-frame fallback
 - dispatch lifecycle events after frame navigation

-But a gem cannot know your layout.
+But a gem can't know your layout.

-It cannot know which part of your page is the shell and which part is content.
-It cannot know how your nav marks active links.
-It cannot know how your search modal, outline, theme switcher, analytics, or code block widgets should reinitialize.
+It can't know which part of your page is the shell and which part is content.
+It can't know how your nav marks active links.
+It can't know how your search modal, outline, theme switcher, analytics, or code block widgets should reinitialize.

-That is why I think the pattern matters more than the gem.
+That's why I think the pattern matters more than the gem.

 `jekyll-turbo` as "load Turbo for me" is fine.
 A richer gem might be useful too.
 But the real work is choosing the frame boundary and being honest about what needs to happen after that boundary changes.

-Static sites do not need to feel static.
-They also do not need to become SPAs.
+Static sites don't need to feel static.
+They also don't need to become SPAs.

 Jekyll can render the pages.
 Turbo can move one frame.
 Your theme can keep the shell alive.

-That is the sweet spot.
+That's the sweet spot.